Random concave functions: Acknowledgements

 \section{Acknowledgements}

 This project started when Leonard Wong was a postdoc at the University of Southern California.
 Part of the research was carried out when he was visiting the Faculty of Mathematics at the University of Vienna.
 He thanks Walter Schachermayer and Christa Cuchiero for many helpful discussions.
 His research is partially supported by NSERC Grant RGPIN-2019-04419.
+We thank the associate editor and the anonymous referees for their helpful comments which greatly improved the paper.